mainmatter/100-exercises-to-learn-rust/book/src/04_traits/02_orphan_rule.md

 An **extension trait** is a trait whose primary purpose is to attach new methods to foreign types, such as `u32`.
-That's exactly the pattern you deployed in the previous exercise, by defining the `IsEven` trait and then implementing it for `i32` and `u32`.
+That's exactly the pattern you developed in the previous exercise, by defining the `IsEven` trait and then implementing it for `i32` and `u32`.
 You are then free to call `is_even` on those types as long as `IsEven` is in scope.